- A quick glance at what nibbler tool to use

 Nibblers are fairly simple tools, but the best models aren’t cheap.
 I generally recommend getting a pro-level tool for even DIY work.

-But for small cutting jobs and occasional DIY cutting, you can get the job done with similar results with an appropriate drill attachment–or even tin snips with-out having to purchase a nibbler.
-If you are a professional an electric nibbler can be your top metal cutting tool.
+But for small cutting jobs and occasional DIY cutting, you can get the job done with similar results with an appropriate drill attachment–or even tin snips without having to purchase a nibbler.
+If you are a professional, an electric nibbler can be your top metal cutting tool.

-5. Is the cutter head durable and can you replace it?
+5. Is the cutter head durable, and can you replace it?

 You need a nibbler that can cut through a wide variety of metals.